-Serbia exclusive: Gazprom offers to Serbia the financing of South Stream, denies all accusations from media reports on Serbia bad deal16.
-October 2013. / News Serbia Energy
+Serbia exclusive: Gazprom offers to Serbia the financing of South Stream, denies all accusations from media reports on Serbia bad deal, News Serbia Energy

 “Gazprom” offered to finance the construction of the gas pipeline “South Stream” in Serbia, worth 1.7 billion EUR, announced from the company “Gazprom export”.According the proposal, Serbia would repay it from the proceeds received from transit fees.

 As stated, “Gazprom” and “Srbijagas” continue discussions on the mechanism of financing the project, and the offer will not change agreements and Action Plan that are already effective.

 According to the Action Plan, the start of construction of the gas pipeline “South Stream” in Serbia is in plan for January 2014, states in the information of “Gazprom export” on the “South Stream” project.

 Alexey Miller, head of “Gazprom” recently said that construction could begin earlier, in December 2013, given that the “South Stream” project develops not only according to the plan, but also ahead of schedule, said in “Gazprom export”.

 Work completion and starting gas deliveries to Serbia are in plan for 2016.

 According to the “Gazprom Export”, joint company of “Gazprom” and “Srbijagas”, which is responsible for the project of gas pipeline “South Stream” in Serbia, the budget draft of “South Stream Serbia” for 2013 envisages expenditure of 115 MEUR.